khulnasoft-lab/design.khulnasoft.com/contents/get-started/structure.md

 Regions are areas of the application that are formed by combining multiple components.
 Examples of this include the global header and contextual sidebar.

+## Objects

+Objects are the high-level building blocks of the product.
+Objects can be sketched out to describe how the product fits together.
+Examples include Issuables, Groups, and Reports.

 ## Content

 Content includes documentation relating to our writing style.
 This includes the tone and voice of the brand, as well as common grammar guidelines.